-Beside the inclusion and support of cryptographic libraries this TOE comes with the optional Hardware Support Library (HSL) significantly simplifying the management of the SOLID FLASHTM NVM functionality.
+Beside the inclusion and support of cryptographic libraries this TOE comes with the optional Hardware Support Library (HSL) in two versions which significantly simplifying the management of the SOLID FLASHTM NVM functionality.
 The HSL constitutes an application interface (API) accessing the HSM state machine and abstracting low level properties like special function registers and settings of specific hardware features.
-In short the HSL provides a user friendly also use case oriented interface considering endurance, reliability and performance.
-In certain configurations the HSL provides also functions implementing tearing safe behaviour of the SOLID FLASHTM NVM.
-If used the user has no need to care about cases where the TOE is suddenly cut off the power supply even during managing the SOLID FLASHTM NVM.
+In short the HSL provides a user friendly also use case oriented interface considering endurance, reliability and performance requirements.

-Anyhow, the HSL remains as an optional library as even sudden power off situations does never lead to exploitable conditions of the TOE.
-In the worse the TOE ends operation in case of a faulty programmed SOLID FLASHTM NVM location.
+In certain configurations the HSL provides also functions implementing tearing safe behaviour of the SOLID FLASH[TM] NVM.
+If applied the user has no need to care about cases where the TOE is unintentionally removed from the power supply or the radio frequency field even during managing the SOLID FLASHTM NVM.
+Anyhow, the HSL remains as an optional library, as even sudden power off situations do not lead to exploitable conditions of the TOE.
+In the worse, the TOE ends operation in case of a faulty programmed SOLID FLASHTM NVM location.